 Key to accelerating this technology disruption is the InsurTech sector seen collaborating with insurance companies to facilitate nimbly and point solutions across the entire value chain.
-PwC Australia’s Global InsurTech report projects that the number of insurance providers partnering with InsurTechs will reach 84% between 2020 and 2022.
+PwC Australia’s Global InsurTech report projects that the number of insurance providers partnering with InsurTechs will reach 84% by 2023.

 However, in the race to transform their platforms and products, insurance companies—and their InsurTech partners—are facing several challenges.
 Primary among them are software and application testing challenges.